Endowment Effect: The 2 Most Important Words In Boat Sales

 You have just experienced a cognitive bias.
 Why would you drive 20 min to save $7 for a pack of batteries but not for a TV?
 It is the same amount and the same driving time after all!

-Understanding it will help you master the sales process and get a huge advantage over the competition.
+Understanding it will help you master the sales process and give you a huge advantage over the competition.
 It is the reason why it is usually a long process to sell brokerage boats.

 Why is the selling cycle so long?